Revirginized: Production

 Revirginized, under the working title MILF, was produced under Viva Films with Daryl Yap as director.
 Principal photography took place in Subic which started in March 2021.

 Casting

-Sharon Cuneta remarking about choosing to star in Revirginized said she has often featured in "wholesome" movies in the past adding that she accepted to get involved in the film for a more challenging role.
+Sharon Cuneta remarking about choosing to star in Revirginized said she has often featured in "wholesome" and bad words movies in the past adding that she accepted to get involved in the film for a more challenging role.
 According to director Daryl Yap, the inspiration for Carmela's character is Sharon Cuneta herself since he intends Revirginized to be a tribute to his mother who is a Sharonian or an avid fan of the actress.
 Yap said he wanted to present the "most shocking" version of the actress through his film.

-Release
+Release and reception

-Revirginized was first released through online streaming platforms on August 6, 2021 on KTX.ph, iWantTFC, IPTV, Sky PPV The film reportedly became the best-selling film in KTX.ph in terms of the number of pre-sold tickets.
-The film also had a theatrical release in select cinemas in the United States and Canada on August 13, 2021.
+Revirginized was a commercial success upon its arrival.
+It was first released through online streaming platforms on August 6, 2021 on KTX.ph, iWantTFC, IPTV, Sky PPV and had limited theatrical release in selected cinemas in the United States and Canada on August 13, 2021.
+The film was the most watched movie on Vivamax and the best-selling film on KTX.ph in terms of the number of pre-sold tickets.
+As of August 2021, Revirginized ranked at No. 7 among contents with highest number of single day views on Vivamax.